Bolaji06/bj.dev/PROJECT-PLANNING.md

 3. About Section: Personal story, coding journey, skill set, and achievements.
 4. Blog Section: Articles written on web development, coding tutorials, or personal experiences.
 5. Contact Section: A form for inquiries, and social media links.
+6. Tools Section: List of tools, why I love using them and where I used them.
-6. Admin Panel: Backend for managing projects, blog posts, and inquiries.
+7. Admin Panel: Backend for managing projects, blog posts, and inquiries.

 ## Project Milestones
 ### 1. Phase 1: Project Setup